The journey to becoming debt-free is not easy but the destination is well worth the struggle

 As young professionals they expected and got salary increases.
 But, Cara explains, "For each step in salary we also spent more."

 "Then we decided to buy a house."
 They didn't have savings to use for a down payment.
 "We borrowed money from family.
 I even took a cash advance on a credit card.
-Of course, when you move into a new house there are all these things you needed that you didn't know you needed."
+Of course, when you move into a new house there are all these things you need that you didn't know you needed."

 At the peak, Cara figures they had about $30,000 in credit card debt.
 She began to be concerned that they wouldn't have anything saved for retirement.
 After cutting up the cards, they began to examine other expenses.
 "I look at everything we're spending.
 That helps because you see what you've done.